codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 * Remove fully connected hidden layers for deeper architectures.

 * Use ReLU activation in generator for all layers except for the output, which uses tanh hyperbolic tangent function).

+* Use LeakyReLU activation in the discriminator for all layers